Bed Bug Removal

 Bed Bug Encasements

 Mattress and box spring encasements for beds have a tightly woven, zippered cover that stops bedbugs from entering or escaping.
 These encasements, which are soft to the touch and conform to fit any mattress, box spring, or pillow, stop infestations from spreading and help prevent future infestations.
 As bedbugs may live up to a year without feeding, you will have to keep the encasement on for a year to make sure all the bugs in the mattress are dead.
 Encasements are also available for sofas, love seats, and recliners.

 By simply following a few basic tips you can help decrease your chances of introducing bed bugs into your home or business.

 - Look for tiny rust-colored spots of bedbug excrement on bed sheets, mattress tags and seams, and bed skirts.

-- Look under mattress, bed frames, behind headboards, drawers and furniture.
+- Look under mattresses, bed frames, behind headboards, drawers, and furniture.

 - Keep your luggage off the ground and away from walls.

 - Examine your luggage carefully while repacking and when unpacking upon your return home.